-The Dwelling Place occupies multifamily homes in the Minneapolis/St. Paul metropolitan area that can house up to 30 individuals at one time (in 2017), with a plan to expand capacity to serve up to 44 individuals by early 2018.
+The Dwelling Place occupies multifamily homes in the Minneapolis/St. Paul metropolitan area that can house up to 42 individuals at one time, with a plan to expand capacity to serve up to 42 to 54 individuals by late summer of 2018.
 We maintain a low profile and blend in well, which enables women and their children to feel safe living in a neighborhood as opposed to an institutional type setting.
 Our locations are kept confidential for the safety of our women and children, making it very difficult for abusers to find their victims.